Myles Straw Player Props: Guardians vs. Yankees

-After going 1-for-5 in his most recent game, Myles Straw and the Cleveland Guardians take on the New York Yankees (who will start Domingo German) at 6:10 PM ET on Monday.
+On Tuesday, Myles Straw (coming off going 1-for-3) and the Cleveland Guardians face the New York Yankees, whose starting pitcher will be Gerrit Cole.
+First pitch is at 6:10 PM ET.

 Myles Straw Game Info & Props vs. the Yankees